 The Nature of a Broken Mother-Daughter Relationship

 By the time I was a teenager, I didn’t just have a broken relationship with my mom, it was non-existent.
-I was hurting, depressed and the few times I tried to have a heart-to-heart, I left feeling misunderstood.
-(You can read my testimony on how I turned to self cutting instead).
+I was hurting, and depressed and the few times I tried to have a heart-to-heart, I left feeling misunderstood.
+(You can read my testimony on how I turned to self-cutting instead).

 After she became a Christian and I was already an adult she tried to apologize for the role she had played in my traumatic childhood.
-It did nothing for me.
-At a moments notice she could say or do something that seemed benign to an outsider but would trigger resentful feelings in me.
+Her apologies did nothing for me.
+At any moment’s notice, her words could trigger years of resentment and bitterness.
 Those old wounds would come back to haunt me and create a barrier between this wonderful woman and myself.
 There was just so much baggage between us that I just couldn’t have that daughter-mother relationship so many other women had.

 Understanding the Trauma Behind a Mother’s Behavior

-She was first married at 14 because of an unplanned pregnancy, suffered through divorce, had a child kidnapped, had my brother and I taken away from her, and the list goes on.
+She was first married at 14 because of an unplanned pregnancy, suffered through divorce, had a child kidnapped, had my brother and I taken away from her, and so much more.
 When she was in her late 30s (and I was in my early twenties), my mother found Christ.
 It was after truly accepting Jesus that she began a process of forgiving those that had hurt her the most and her life changed forever.
 She was completely transformed, but it would take me many years to see this new person.

 Interestingly, I had accepted Jesus several years before my mother’s radical transformation.
 I was around 13 when I came to Christ, but pride kept me from truly growing.
-Fast forward almost two decades later.
-I was already a wife and a mother.
+Fast forward almost two decades later and I was already a wife and a mother.
 Whenever my mom would visit, it would turn into a disaster and both she and I would end up in tears.
-Any little thing she would do would just stir up a wave of emotions.
+Any little thing she would do or say would stir up a wave of emotions and reactions in me.

 My friend is a godly woman who is quite the prayer warrior.
-She approached me in love, but had some words for me that were hard to hear.
+She approached me in love but had some words for me that were hard to hear.
 She told me I needed to ask for my mother’s forgiveness.
 You can imagine my reaction.
 What?
 Was she kidding me?
 For what?
-She was the one that had hurt me, ignored me.
+She was the one that had hurt me, ignored me as a child.

 My friend gently replied that God had told her that I needed to ask forgiveness for my arrogance.
 For thinking that somehow I was better, more knowledgeable, more Christian-like than her.
 Wow!
 Those words stung but went straight to my heart.